 As a school we know that staff should be equipped with the skills necessary to understand and manage pupil behaviour effectively.
 Training and coaching are both vital elements of a high quality professional development programme.
 As a school we will provide regular opportunities for all staff to share and develop their skills in promoting positive behaviour through training programmes, specialist advice and learning from more experienced staff.

-Fixed-term and permanent exclusions We do not wish to exclude any child from school, but sometimes this may be necessary.
-The school has therefore adopted the standard national list of reasons for exclusion, and the standard guidance, called Improving Behaviour and Attendance: Guidance on Exclusion from School and Child Referral Units (DfES, January 2003).
+Suspension and permanent exclusions

+We do not wish to exclude any child from school, but sometimes this may be necessary.
+The school therefore follows the DfE guidance - Suspension and Permanent Exclusion from Maintained Schools in England - September 2022.
 We refer to this guidance in any decision to exclude a child from school.
-Only the headteacher has the power to exclude a child from school.
-The headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
+The Headteacher and Governing Body can exclude a child from school.
+The Headteacher may exclude a child for one or more fixed periods.
 In extreme and exceptional circumstances, the headteacher may exclude a child permanently.
-It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
-If the headteacher excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
-The school informs the parents how to make any such appeal.
-The headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
-The governing body itself cannot either exclude a child or extend the exclusion period made by the headteacher.
-The governing body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors.
-There are county support systems available for pupils requiring exclusion.
-When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents and the LA, and consider whether the child should be reinstated.
-If the governors' appeals panel decides that a child should be reinstated, the headteacher must comply with this ruling.
+If the Headteacher excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.